 Some side effects can be serious.
 The following symptoms are uncommon, but if you experience any of them or those listed in the IMPORTANT WARNING section, call your doctor immediately.
 Some of these side effects may never go away if they are not treated immediately:

-- deepening of voice, increase in facial hair, baldness, and changes in genital structures in women
+- enlargement of the clitoris, deepening of voice, increase in facial hair, and baldness(in women)

-- enlarged penis or erections that come too often or do not go away
+- erections of the penis that happen too often or do not go away

 - pain, swelling, or decreased size of testes